dai-shi/waku/README.md

 #### Client components

-Client components are specified with the `'use client'` directive at the top of the file.
+A `'use client'` directive placed at the top of a file will create a server-client boundary when the module is imported into a server component.
+All components imported below the boundary will be hydrated and run in the browser.
 They can use all traditional React features such as state, effects, and event handlers.

 ```tsx
 // client component